Document Collection

 Third Ramble

-own the Old Eagle School Road, a stretch of little less than a mile brings us to the turnpike at the tool-gate.
+own the Old Eagle School Road, a stretch of little less than a mile brings us to the turnpike at the toll-gate.
 Half a century ago this was one of the busiest spots on the main artery of travel east of Downingtown.
 Here was situated the famous Spread Eagle Tavern, surrounded by the busy hamlet known as Siterville.
 Almost all the trades of the time were represented there, and prior to the building of the railroad there was continual scene of life and activity where now is but a drowsy spot.
 The income of the local Post-office at one time was greater than that of any other between Philadelphia and Lancaster.

 A few rods further east we come to the intersection of the old Conestoga Road, leading to the Radnor Friends’ Meeting, built in 1717 - a quaint Welsh structure that has escaped the pen of the poet or the pencil of the artist.
 Within sight of the old meeting-house is the Harrow or Plow and Harrow, a former Inn dating back to Revolutionary times.

 Returning to the turnpike the new town of Wayne, with its many cottages, is soon reached.
-If here we turn left and pass under the railroad bridge at the station a short drive out Radnor Street Road brings us to “Ponemah,” the Indian School, established through the efforts of Mrs. J. Ballangee Cox.
+If here we turn left and pass under the railroad bridge at the station a short drive out Radnor Street Road brings us to “Ponemah,” the Indian School, established through the efforts of Mrs. J. Bellangee Cox.
 The Institution, a large frame building with numerous smaller structures, is romantically situated on a hill side, from the summit of which may be had fine views in every direction.

 Indian Girls